 Other times it is better to simply run away.
 Dead adventurers are not fun to play and do not contribute much to the rest of the party.
-If the adventuring party is greatly outnumbered or outclassed, it may truly be better to flee.
-They can always return to the caverns to make another attempt at getting that valuable artifact when they have gained more experience (and health points).
+If the adventuring party is greatly outnumbered or overpowered, it may truly be better to flee.

 Other options include surveying the situation and setting up a trap or ambush or using tactics such as sneaking in after dark or avoiding the encounter completely.
 Options such as these usually still lead to physical combat but take more planning and can be more fun that just charging in and hacking and slashing everything to bits.

-Each combat encounter is divided into rounds of gameplay which are FIVE (5) game time (not real time) seconds each.
-Everything an adventure character does during combat, takes place during these combat rounds.
+Each combat encounter in Worlde of Legends™ is divided into rounds of gameplay which are FIVE (5) game-time (not real time) seconds each.
+Everything an Adventurer does during combat, takes place during these combat rounds.
 Each round is divided into ten, one-half-second segments.

-Six (6) combat rounds equates to one sequence or half-minute of game time while twelve (12) combat rounds equates to one Turn or minute of game time.
+Six (6) combat rounds equates to one sequence or half-minute of game-time (again, not real time) while twelve (12) combat rounds equates to one Turn or minute of game- time.

-If a weapon (including hands for those who practice Týnj'Naz) is used to make an action maneuver with intent to attack a foe, the maneuver is considered to be a Weapon Action Maneuver (WAM).
-Each adventurer has a specified number of WAM he/she may use in each combat round as determined by his/her mastery level/rank and the type of weapon being used.
+If a weapon (including hands for those who practice Týnj'Naz) is used to make an action with intent to attack (inflict damage or otherwise cause harm) a foe, the action is considered to be a Weapon Action Maneuver (WAM).
+Each adventurer has a specified number of WAM he/she may use in each combat round as determined by his/her Mastery Rank and the type of weapon being used.

 Defending against attacks (parry) or using a weapon to perform mundane actions (such as cutting a rope with a sword) are not considered weapon actions.